felipegb94/RapidPT/README.md

 Multiple hypothesis testing is a problem in neuroimaging studies.
 Permutation testing is a nonparametric method for estimating a threshold that can identify what brain regions that display statistically significant differences or activity.
 The computational burden of this method, however, for low thresholds and large datasets can be prohibitive.

 **RapidPT** is a MATLAB toolbox for fast, reliable, hardware independent, permutation testing.
+For ease of use we have integrated RapidPT into SnPM.
+Please refer to the [Usage within SnPM section](#usagesnpm).

 **1. Fast:** RapidPT has shown speedups ranging from **30-1000x** faster than simple permutation testing implementations (left), and **2-40x** faster than SnPM (right), a state of the art nonparametric testing toolbox in neuroimaging.